TimelyToga/ancient-computer-mod/README.md

 ![Ancient Computer](doc/ancient_computer.png)

-A Minecraft mod that adds ancient computers capable of wirelessly transmitting redstone signals across any distance.
+A Minecraft mod that adds ancient computers capable of wirelessly transmitting redstone signals up to 32 blocks away to another **Ancient Computer**.

 This is my first minecraft mod and I built it just to learn about the process.
 It's been pretty interesting to be honest.